HCS Knowledge Centre

 Beware of cheap and poor quality imitations!!

-Are the puree food molds dishwasher-safe?
+Are the puree food moulds dishwasher-safe?

-Are the puree food molds oven-safe?
+Are the puree food moulds oven-safe?

-Does molding puree food take more time?
+Does moulding puree food take more time?

-Due to the unique properties of different foods (water content, molecular structure) some puree foods molded may not keep their shape as well as others when reheated.
-For this reason, be very careful how much fluid is added to the blender when preparing the puree mixture to ensure the right consistency before placing into the molds.
+Due to the unique properties of different foods (water content, molecular structure) some puree foods moulded may not keep their shape as well as others when reheated.
+For this reason, be very careful how much fluid is added to the blender when preparing the puree mixture to ensure the right consistency before placing into the moulds.
 It is also important to always add a sufficient amount of food thickener.

 To download our FREE Easy 5 Step Guide to pureeing meals please click here.